 Soondubu jjigae is usually served with steamed rice.
 You can take a spoonful of soup, add it to a bit of the rice in your bowl, and eat a mouthful of jjigae-rice together like that.
 OR you can do the opposite, ie. put some of your rice into the soup, eat it up, then add more rice, and repeat.
 If you’re eating soondubu jjigae on its own with no rice (which I do pretty often when I’ve already consumed way too many carbs for the day), you can just ignore all of that and enjoy by itself!
 Make sure to get some tofu in each bite, that’s the best part!

 So if you’ve been to an Asian supermarket you might’ve seen this stuff called “fresh tofu” which looks somewhere between a soft and medium-firm tofu.
 It’s not ideal for this recipe because it is a type of curdled tofu (it doesn’t have the smooth silky texture that makes uncurdled tofu so amazing).
 It also doesn’t look nearly as pretty when you break it apart.
 BUT it’s better than nothing, so if you don’t have soft or silken tofu available, go ahead and use it!
 I wouldn’t use anything firmer though (like firm or extra-firm tofu) because the texture is just too different; those are better suited for recipes like Jajangmyeon or Kaeng Pa.

 Vegan Soondubu Jjigae (Korean Soft Tofu Stew)

-- 1 piece dried kelp aka dasima 4×4 inches or 10g *can sub 1/2 tsp kombu dashi powder
+- 1 piece dried kelp aka dasima 4×4 inches *can sub 1/2 tsp kombu dashi powder

 - 5 dried shiitake mushrooms *can sub 1 tsp mushroom powder

-- 4 oz vegan pork belly, diced 110g *optional
+- 4 oz vegan pork belly, diced *optional

 - 3 cloves garlic, minced

 - 6 stalks scallions, diced with greens and whites separated